 236 – Deduction for residents of designated remote areas

-If you received taxable benefits respecting trips because you held employment in a Northern or intermediate zone, you can claim a travel deduction of up to one of the following amounts for each eligible member of your family (including yourself):
+If you received taxable travel benefits because you held employment in a Northern or intermediate zone, you can claim a travel deduction of up to one of the following amounts for each eligible member of your family (including yourself):

 - an amount equal to the value of the taxable benefits (box K of your RL-1 slip);